Embedded-Sys-Mini-Project-24spring/esp32-techdisc/README.md

 $$currentAngleGryo = currentAngleGyro + \omega*\Delta t$$

 With $\Delta t$ representing the time between measurments.
+Which in this application is 100ms.

 This formula is used for both the x & y axis data.